 I’m sure I don’t have to tell you that!!
 Needless to say, I find it very hard to dissect the complex, layered, multi-faceted elements of DID into any one single article, 700-1500 words at a time.
 There is just sooooo much more to say about each and every topic, and please know that for every point in one direction, I completely understand there are 20 other points facing other directions.
 But one blog article can only be so long before it becomes too cumbersome to read or write.
 But … keep reading over time.
 The more I post, the more the various angles will be addressed.

 Also, please note: if you need to go deeper into subject areas, please know that I am actively making new materials for that very purpose.
 I work on these projects every week, and you’ll hear more as soon as possible.
-In the meantime, DID Phone Consultations with me, and DID Email Consultations are available with Laura.
+In the meantime, DID Phone Consultations, and DID Email Consultations are available with me.

 2. The way each individual trauma therapist conducts his or her therapy sessions is as unique as the way an artist paints a picture.